A feast of festive films on Sky Cinema!

 Available in Sky Cinema on demand.
 Cert U

-There’s nothing that says Christmas like a vintage classic.
-And you can’t get more classic than Bing Crosby.
+Nothing says Christmas like a vintage classic.
+And you can’t get more classic than Bing Crosby in White Christmas.
 The legendary star plays Bob Wallace, who is a former Broadway star and has teamed up with old army buddy and aspiring singer Phil Davis (Danny Kaye).
-The pair become romantically involved with sisters Betty (Rosemary Clooney) and Judy Haynes (Vera-Ellen) and travel to a glamorous inn in Vermont run by their old commander Gen. Waverly (Dean Jagger).
+The pair become romantically involved with sisters Betty (Rosemary Clooney) and Judy Haynes (Vera-Ellen) and travel to a glamorous inn in Vermont run by their old commander General Waverly (Dean Jagger).
 But when they discover the inn is close to closure, they put on a musical night in a bid to boost business.

 8-Bit Christmas